Adaptive cruise control* - overtaking another vehicle

 The adaptive cruise control (ACC – Adaptive Cruise Control) helps the driver to maintain an even speed combined with a pre-selected time interval to the vehicle ahead.

 When the car is following another vehicle and the driver indicates an impending overtaking manoeuvre with the direction indicator1, the adaptive cruise control helps to briefly accelerate the car towards the vehicle in front.

-This function is active at speeds above 70 km/h.
+The function is active at speeds above 70 km/h (43 mph).

 Read more about the different time intervals to the vehicle in front.